bobsomers/evidence_of_naked_short_fraud_in_gme_and_amc/README.md

 explanation of this, see [this article](http://counterfeitingstock.com/CS2.0/CounterfeitingStock.html).

 Back in early 2019, both GME and AMC look like the others.
-All had sub-1% of their outstandinding shares end up as FTD.
+All had sub-1% of their outstanding shares end up as FTD.
 But starting in mid 2019, both GME and AMC experienced three waves of progressively larger naked short selling attacks.
 This is known as [scaling in](https://www.investopedia.com/terms/s/scale-in.asp).